KimiJL/textsearchpy/README.md

-# pytextsearch
+# Pytextsearch
-In memory text search index in python
+Pytextsearch is a high performance, easy to use, in-memory text search engine library written in Python.